dcarrot2/DjangoSunstreet/README.md

 DjangoSunstreet
 ===============

-Repository for Sunstreet surveys-powered by Django
+Repository for Sunstreet surveys.
+Powered by Django.